Guide to City of Tacoma Business & Occupation Tax

 City of Tacoma Voluntary Registration

 In the case of any unregistered taxpayer doing business in the city that voluntarily registers prior to being contacted by the department, the department shall not assess for back taxes or interest for more than four calendar years prior to the year of registration.
-In addition, the late payment penalty imposed for taxes under TMC 6A.10.110(a) shall not apply.
+The late payment penalty imposed for taxes under TMC 6A.10.110(a) shall not apply.

 For additional questions please contact the Tax and License Department at (253) 591-5252 or visit the Title 6 of the Tacoma Municipal Code page.